Japan's largest warship to train with US Navy

 Japan does not have any claim over the disputed waters, but China's growing military presence has fueled concerns in Tokyo and prompted a pledge to increase patrol and training activities in the area.

-The South China Sea dispute will likely be discussed during Tillerson's trip to Asia this week and when Jinping visits Trump in Washington.
+The South China Sea dispute will likely be discussed during Tillerson's trip to Asia this week and when Xi visits Trump in Florida.